 Michigan Tech Offers In-State Tuition to US Military Families Everywhere

 Starting with the first summer term of 2008, Michigan Technological University will offer in-state tuition to out-of-state students who are the offspring or spouse of a person on active U.S. military duty.
-Michigan Tech’s Board of Control approved the new Military Family Education Award at its December meeting.
+Michigan Tech’s Board of Trustees approved the new Military Family Education Award at its December meeting.

 The award is meant to recognize and thank the military men and women who are serving their country.